Looking for the perfect new Viking tattoo for you?

 The Vikings relied heavily on symbols to communicate their faith and beliefs.
 They wore them as amulets, carved them into buildings and on stones as marks of protection, and added them to images to create additional layers of meaning.
 They even believed some of their symbols to be magical.

-Mjolnir was a very common amulet used among the Vikings as a symbol of protection and as a mark of allegiance to the Norse religion.
+Mjolnir was a very common amulet used among the Vikings as a symbol of protection of the gods and as a mark of allegiance to the Norse religion.

-More Mjolnir amulets survive in the archaeological record than all other amulets combined, and it was the only symbol that continued to be used well into the Christian period as a sign of continued belief in the old ways.
+More Mjolnir amulets survive in the archaeological record than all other amulets combined, and it was the only symbol that continued to be used well into the Christian period.
+This suggests that it may have been a symbol of allegiance to the old religion, much like wearing the cross was a symbol of allegiance to the new religion.

 How many people have you seen with tattoos in Chinese characters?
 How about the Viking runes ?

 The Vikings believed that the runes were much more than just an alphabet.
-For those who knew how to use them, they also have the power to shape the world.
+For those who knew how to use them, they had magical properties and the power to shape the world.

 Or choose one of the words that were commonly used in Viking inscriptions, such as ALU, which probably means protection.

-The most well-known of these symbols must be Vegvisir, also called the Helm of Awe.
+The most famous of these symbols is Aegishjalmur, more commonly known as the Helm of Awe.

-Warriors would draw the symbol of their foreheads before battle to invoke the protection of the gods.
+Warriors could reportedly draw the symbol of their foreheads before battle to boost their courage and invoke the protection of the gods.

 The second most well-known Viking magical symbol is Vegvisir, also known as the Norse Compass.

-This was a wayfinding symbol, and according to the grimoires, anyone who used the symbol would never lose their way, even if they don’t know where they are going.
+This was a wayfinding symbol.
+According to the grimoires, anyone who used the symbol would never lose their way, even if they don’t know where they are going.

 Among modern Vikings, it has become a popular symbol for invoking guidance, both physical and spiritual.